 After reading the article, I could tell that something was awry in my body/mind/spirit.
 I could tell things were stirred up in a way that I could spiral down the cycle of panic, fear, and shame.

-I closed the computer, went to gentle yoga, then acupuncture, then reached out to my therapist, who helped me understand that today I fought the tiger.
-Making sure I understood before I left that, not only did I fight the tiger, but that I won.
+I closed the computer, went to yoga, had lunch with a friend, and also reached out to my therapist, who helped me understand that today I fought the tiger.
+Making sure I understood that not only did I fight the tiger, but that I won.
 Any shame I was feeling dissipated with that fabulous metaphorical support.

-Today was validation that I can indeed still be triggered by the news.
+Today was validation that I can still be triggered by the news.
 With this information, I know I need to remember the puppy/kitten rule when it comes to specific topics, take good self-care and keep scrolling.
 I also need to remember to give myself validation daily, that I continue to fight the tiger and win.